peterujah/pagination/README.md

 The class's navigation can be either a list of links or just a group of links pointing to each listing page.

-Developers can configure the presentation of the navigation using CSS styles.
+Developers can configure the presentation of the navigation using custom CSS styles or bootstrap pagination.

 ## Installation